CuriousCod/BeatSaberTrackManager/README.md

 # BeatSaberTrackManager
-Lists all downloaded custom tracks and allows downloading videos for the MVP (https://github.com/rie-kumar/MusicVideoPlayer) mod without booting up Beat Saber.
-MVP video.json file generation and auto offset feature are included.
+An application to complement the MVP mod (https://github.com/rie-kumar/MusicVideoPlayer) for Beat Saber.
+Lists all downloaded custom tracks and allows downloading videos for the MVP mod without booting up Beat Saber.
+MVP video.json file generation and auto offset features are included.

 <h3>Installation:</h3>